techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 You have learned that reactive programming is about coding with asynchronous data streams and that RxJS is the most popular implementation that implements Observables and the observer pattern.

 You learned about RxJS operators which are methods that are used to compose Observables and work on their data streams.

- Finally, you learned that Angular 6 & 7 uses RxJS v6 for working with asynchronous operations and APIs (instead of callbacks or Promises) in many of its commonly used modules such as `HttpClient`, `Router` and `ReactiveForms`.
+Finally, you learned that Angular 10/9 uses RxJS v6 for working with asynchronous operations and APIs (instead of callbacks and Promises) in many of its commonly used modules such as `HttpClient`, `Router` and `ReactiveForms`.